WoutSin/Controlled-Text-Simplification-for-Dutch-using-Generative-Large-Language-Models/README.md

 # Dissertation: Controlled Text Simplification for Dutch using Generative Large Language Models

 The code in this repository is used to generate and evaluate controlled text simplification for Dutch using Generative Large Language Models (LLMs).
-Generation is achieved through a N-shot prompting methodology for controlled text simplification, utilizing the open-source multilingual LLAMA 3 model, as well as the open-source monolingual GEITje 7B ultra model.
+Generation is achieved through an N-shot prompting methodology for controlled text simplification, utilizing the open-source multilingual LLAMA 3 model, as well as the open-source monolingual GEITje 7B ultra model.

 Subsequently, simplified outputs are evaluated with regards to the level of simplification by means of an Automatic Readability Assessment (ARA) model.
 I compared the performance of a more traditional feature-based approach and a neural approach using the Dutch RobBERT model for the development of a Dutch ARA model.